 Our Top Three Spin Bikes

 Our top three favorite indoor cycle trainers score high on comfort, performance, and value.
-These bikes also provide essential workout feedback.
+In my experience, those are the Big Three when it comes to shopping bikes.
+I’m a fan of spin classes and have been for years.
+If you’re looking to blend cardiovascular exercise with resistance training, spin classes are hard to beat.
+These top-rated bikes also provide essential workout feedback.
 The first model is the NordicTrack S22i, which first gained popularity in commercial gyms.
 Spin enthusiasts are bringing this trainer home thanks to its great adjustability, durability and selection of data screens.
 Our second recommendation is the Echelon EX3.
 It’s a well-made, versatile spin bike that’s ideal for any fitness level.
 Third, the Sole SB900 lets you bring home an affordable combination of exercise intensity, comfort and useful data feedback.
+All three feature apps I’ve used and love, whether it’s the iFit program with NordicTrack, the Echelon Fit app, or the Sole+.

 An Important Note: The Difference Between Exercise Bikes and Spin Bikes

 Many people use the words “Spin bike” and “indoor cycle” interchangeably, but there’s an important distinction that needs to be made here.
+I’ve seen more than one disappointed customer who thought they were getting something they weren’t.
 All of the following words are actually trademarked terms owned by Mad Dogg Athletics: SPIN®, Spinning®, Spinner®, and Spin Fitness®.
 So, anything related to Spinning—whether you’re talking about Spin bikes or Spin classes—actually refers to a specific brand of exercise bikes and indoor cycling classes.
 In other words, not all indoor cycling is “Spinning,” and not all indoor bikes are Spin bikes, even though this is a common mistake.

 WHY YOU SHOULD CYCLE

-Cycling is an effective, accessible, and popular form of exercise.
+I have to say, cycling is a blast.
+It’s also a very effective form of exercise.
 Contrary to popular belief, cycling doesn’t just work your legs.
 If you crank up the resistance, get up out the saddle, and either sprint or climb up a steep hill, your entire body gets in on the action.
 If you want strong legs and toned arms, cycling can work wonders.
 It’s also good for the environment.
 Other than exhaled carbon dioxide, cyclists produce no pollution.
 A bicycle is also cheaper to buy than a car, and much cheaper to run.

 HOW CAN I MAKE CYCLING SAFER?